anabaei/Javascript/src/interview/IK/Design/design_short_url.md

+## Steps to take In System Design
+1- Gather functional requirements
+2- Cluster them into a collection of Microservice, assign each function related to each service and how are the requests and responses should be look like
+3- Draw an architecture diagram connecting
+4- Dive into each microservice, each service should has three parts:
+  - App layer: Logic of Program
+  - Cache Tier: Serve popular request
+  - Database Layer: Save into Disk

+6 - Gather non-functional requirements:
+  - Capacity requirements
+  - What extend should we scale each tier
+  * Use distributed system solution, means each tier (app, cache and database) should be a distribute system or a collection of machines which work togather to the same thing which a single server is doing

 * In system design need for collecting the Functional requirements for(functions that this system has to accomplish)
   * To detail out problem statement
   * To describe user's view of the system